iturdikulov/notes/fugutive.vim.md

 Pull::`<leader>pP` (in fugitive mode for nvim)

-During a merge conflict, this is a three-way diff against the "ours" and "theirs" ancestors.
-Additional ==d2o and d3o== maps are provided by vim-fugitive to obtain the hunk from the "ours" or "theirs" ancestor, respectively.
+During a merge conflict, this is a three-way diff against the "ours" and "theirs" ancestors (open with `dd`).
+Additional ==`d2o`, `d3o`, `dp`== maps are provided by vim-fugitive to obtain the hunk from the "ours" or "theirs" ancestor, respectively.

+What if I want to pick changes from `head` (target branch) or from `branch-name` (merge-branch) during merge conflict (ignore remote or local changes), how to do it with vim-fugitive?
+&#10;
+Need to use `Gwrite!`, `!` is required because this is dangerous command, and you can lose your changes.
+Be very careful with this strategy anyway.

 Git signs menu::`<leader>h[key]`